anuj4you/anuj4you/README.md

-- 👋 Hi, I’m Anuj Kumar with BSc degree in Computer Science from York University
+- 👋 Hi, I’m Anuj Kumar a BSc graduate in Computer Science from York University
-- 👀 I’m interested in Programming, DSA, web development, art work and I love driving.
+- 👀 I’m interested in Web development, Programming, DSA, art work and I love driving.
 - 🌱 I’m currently working on Full Stack development.
 - 💞️ I’m looking to collaborate on a lot of projects and become full stack developer.
 - 📫 How to reach me : email :anujk.581@gmail.com